joshua-park-tech/study-notes/README.md

 ## Features

 ![image](https://github.com/joshua-park-tech/study-notes/blob/main/appJar/github_related/1.png)

 The login page is to greet the person and the notebook is inside.

 ![image](https://github.com/joshua-park-tech/study-notes/blob/main/appJar/github_related/Screenshot%202021-11-07%20153035.png)

 You can put in images, write things and share your work with others with a fancy username.
-The notes are located on the top, where you can chose between math, science, geography... so on
+The notes are located on the top, where you can chose between math, science, geography and more.

+On the bottom of the screen, we have NEXT and PREVIOUS button to go through different pages.
+Create page will create a next page, but due to the limitation of APPJAR, we need to refresh the entire page, hence takes around 5~6 second depends on the processor of the computer.

+## Save files
+The save file of the system is created with TXT.
+Below is the structure of our TXT savefile.

 ## Problems